kensanni/Automate-Drupal-deployment/readme.md

         user = root
         password = Your MySQL root user's password
         ```
-    3. Create a new directory named backup
+    3. Create a new directory named backups
         ```
         mkdir backups
         ```

-    4. run the `crontab -e` command and paste the code code below
+    4. Run the `crontab -e` command and paste the code below
         ```
         57 23 * * * /usr/bin/mysqldump --defaults-extra-file=/home/ubuntu/.mylogin.cnf -u root --single-transaction --quick --lock-tables=false --all-databases > backups/full-backup-$(date +\%F).sql
         ```

         This means a backup would be created every day at 23:59 hours
-    5. To deploy the backup file to amazon S3 storage, run  the `aws configure` command, This would ask for your aws access and secret key.
+    5. To deploy the backup file to Amazon S3 storage, run the `aws configure` command, This would ask for your aws access and secret key.
     6. Create a new `s3 bucket` to save the backup's by running the command below
         ```
-        aws s3 mb s3://my-backup-bucket
+        aws s3 mb s3://your-bucket-name
         ```
-    7. With this in place, we want to make sure our backup is uploaded regulary.
-Run the `crontab -e` command again and add the code below to it
+    7. With this in place, we want to make sure our backup is uploaded regularly.
+Run the `crontab -e` command again and add the code below to the file
         ```
-        59 23 * * * /home/ubuntu/.local/bin/aws s3 cp backups  s3://my-first-backupsss/ --recursive
+        59 23 * * * /home/ubuntu/.local/bin/aws s3 cp backups  s3://your-bucket-name/ --recursive
         ```

-        This would always upload our backup data to AWS S3 everyday at 23:59 hours
+        This would always upload our backup data to AWS S3 every day at 23:59 hours